 With its Mediterranean climate and 21 miles (34km) of coast, it’s easy to see why many celebrities have chosen to have a home here.

 The city has a relaxed vibe with lots of restaurants, coffee shops, and parks to enjoy as well as the beaches.
-Another of my favourites for the Los Angeles bucket list.
+Another of my favourites for the LA bucket list.

 For something a little different Malibu: Vintage VW Sightseeing Tour and Wine Tasting is a great way to see Malibu and enjoy a glass or two of wine along the way!